apache/incubator-devlake/plugins/jira/README.md

 ## Collect Data From JIRA

 In order to collect data from JIRA, you have to compose a JSON looks like following one, and send it via `Triggers` page on `config-ui`:
+<font color=“red”>Warning: Data collection only supports single-task execution, and the results of concurrent multi-task execution may not meet expectations.</font>

 ```
 [